South Florida Bulls: Lacrosse

 USF offers lacrosse teams for both men and women.
 The men's team was originally founded in 1971 and re-founded in 2000 after being defunct for most of the 1990s.
 The early teams were poorly equipped until coach Bronson Thayer convinced New York Yankees owner and Tampa resident George Steinbrenner to help fund the team.
 The team has won three state championships: 1978 (after a perfect season), 1984, and 1989.
 Today the team plays in the SouthEastern Lacrosse Conference in the Men's Collegiate Lacrosse Association.

 The women's lacrosse team competes in the Southeastern Women's Lacrosse League.

 Paintball

 Paintball is one of the most popular club teams at USF.
 They compete as a co-ed team in the National Collegiate Paintball Association.
 They have won two NCPA national championships: 2017 and 2018.

 Rugby

 The USF men's rugby club was founded in 1969.
-USF plays rugby in the South Independent conference against local rivals such as Central Florida and Florida State.
-The Bulls were the USA Rugby South champions and national semifinalists in 2009 and 2011.
-The Bulls were promoted to Division I college rugby in 2011.
-The Bulls play sevens in the fall and fifteens in the winter and spring.
+USF plays rugby in the South Independent Conference against local rivals such as Central Florida and Florida State.
+The Bulls were the USA Rugby South champions and national semifinalists in 2009 and 2011, respectively.

 USF also has a women's rugby club, which was established in 1992 and plays in the Florida Rugby Union.